maglietti/explore-ai3/tutorials/first-java-app/02-project-setup.md

 }
 ```

+> [!note]
-> **Note**: This test class demonstrates how to connect to the Ignite cluster and gather basic information about it.
+> This test class demonstrates how to connect to the Ignite cluster and gather basic information about it.
 The `testConnection` method explores different aspects of the cluster, like how many nodes are running and what configuration is being used.

 ### Running the Connection Test